NotNite/eightyeightthirtyone/README.md

 - [![adryd](https://adryd.com/static/buttons/adryd.png)](https://adryd.com)
   - for her help on the frontend, designing the project's 88x31, hosting a scraper node
 - [![breq](https://breq.dev/badges/breq.png)](https://breq.dev/)
-  - for her help designing the Redis database schema
+  - for her help designing the Redis database schema, contributions to the server

 If you have any questions or concerns, you can send an email to me (NotNite), which is [available on my website](https://notnite.com) (not written here for spam concerns).